 The practice pearls for handling EIB include the following:

-- Educate patients on when and how to take their medication, and on the importance of carrying their rescue inhaler with them at all times
+- Educate patients on when and how to take their medication, and on the importance of always carrying their rescue inhaler with them.

 - Know the process and deadline for filing a TUE application; it usually needs to be submitted 30 days prior to the event.